-Its population grew to 14,000 people and it became a major trading centre and the new town developed culturally too.
-Ermoupoilis has retained its importance as it is the regional administrative capital for the Cyclades islands and many companies have regional offices there and there is also a courthouse.
+Its population grew to 14,000 people and it became a major trading center and the new town developed culturally too.
+Ermoupoilis has retained its importance as it is the regional administrative capital for the Cyclades islands, and many companies have regional offices there and there is also a courthouse.

 The town had one of the first high schools in Greece – the Lykeion- and also one of the first post offices.
-Ermoupolis is the only town in the Cyclades to have a casino, which is situated on the waterfront.
+Ermoupolis is the only town in the Cyclades to have a casino situated on the waterfront.

 Ermoupolis has an amazing array of architectural styles and many places of interest to visit.
 There are smart restaurants, tavernas, coffee shops, and ouzeries plus some really good shops.

 Check out my post: A guide to Ermoupolis, Syros.

 If you have seen the town’s magnificent Town Hall and have had a great desire to walk up its beautiful front staircase, you can, as it is the way to reach the Archaeological Museum!
 The museum was founded in 1834 and is one of the oldest in Greece.
 It was moved to the Town Hall in 1899 and occupies four of the large rooms there.

 There are a number of excellent artifacts to see there including the Amfikypellon which is a cylindrical cup 15 cm in height and dating from the 3rd millennium and there is a vase that is a similar age.
 There is an interesting marble statue of a woman that dates from 730 BC.
 The museum also has an exhibition of the projects undertaken by the archaeologist Christos Tsountas.